-Children with complex single ventricle disorders can normally walk and run.
-Many will be able to ride a bicycle and play football in the back garden, but they will not be able to play a full game of football or run in a competitive race as they will tire easily.
-Contact sports are not possible because of surgical scarring and anticoagulation medication.
+Most children with complex single ventricle disorders can walk and run.
+With support they should be able to ride a bicycle and play football in the back garden, but they will not have the energy to be able to play a full game of football or run in a competitive race as they grow older and they start to compete with their friends.
+Contact sports are not possible because of surgical scarring and anticoagulation treatment.

-If the surgery has been successful the children should not need to spend a great deal of time in hospital.
-They will need to have regular outpatient check-ups to monitor their progress, with the occasional hospital admission for tests.
+If the surgery offered, normally over three stages, has been successful, the children should not need to spend a great deal of time in hospital.
+They will need to have regular outpatient check-ups to monitor their progress, with the occasional short hospital admissions for tests.

-Most children are on some of the drugs described in the section Medications, but these are give at home and the children become used to having them.
+Most children are on some of the medications described in the section Medications, but these are given at home and the children become used to having them.

 Little Hearts Matter has a number of information booklets that provide in-depth support and information on specific aspects of life with a single ventricle heart condition.

 A charity which offers non-directive information and support to parents before, during and after antenatal screening; when they are told their baby has an anomaly; when they are making difficult decisions and continuing with or ending a pregnancy, and when they are coping with complex and painful issues after making a decision, including bereavement.
 ARC offers a telephone helpline, an online parent forum and a series of publications, for which you may incur a small charge.

 0845 077 2290 or 0207 713 7486

 Tamba – Twins and Multiple Births Association